University of Melbourne Faculty of Veterinary and Agricultural Sciences

-The Faculty of Veterinary and Agricultural Sciences (FVAS) is a faculty of the University of Melbourne.
-The faculty is a medium for undergraduate education and academic research into economically and medically important fields related to agriculture and veterinary science, such as agronomy, biosecurity, environment, food security, food science, parasitology, pest control, veterinary virology, zoonotic diseases, etc.
+The Faculty of Veterinary and Agricultural Sciences (FVAS) was a faculty of the University of Melbourne until it was disestablished on 1 January 2023.
+The two schools merged into the Faculty of Science.
+The faculty was a medium sized faculty for undergraduate education and academic research into economically and medically important fields related to agriculture and veterinary science, such as agronomy, biosecurity, environment, food security, food science, parasitology, pest control, veterinary virology, zoonotic diseases, etc.

 Organisation

-The faculty is structured as follows:
+The faculty was structured as follows while noting that all three leaders have left the University: